khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 ## Column charts

 Column charts are the default chart type, and they are used to compare values across categories.
 The categories are usually presented on the x-axis, with the values on the y-axis.
-If you are thinking about using a pie chart, consider that a column chart may tell the story more clearly.
+Column charts are favored over pie charts because they more clearly communicate data.

 The bars on a column chart are presented vertically rather than horizontally, and they can be stacked.